plattfot/baksnapper/README.md

 $ cd aur/baksnapper
 $ makepkg -ic
 ```
+## Features
+What the latest release supports, and what the goals are for the next
+release.

+[x] Backup to local destination.
+[ ] Backup to remote destination using ssh.
+[x] Backup all snapshots.
+[x] Backup last snapshot only.
+[ ] Backup specific snapshot.
+[x] Prune discarded snapshots.
+[x] Delete specific snapshots.
+[ ] Delete all snapshots.

 ## Usage

 First set up snapper to take snapshots of one of your subvolumes, see